 "I'm sure we'll see each other again," Lin said gently, returning the bow.
 "Until that time."

-Mai, hurrying away, lowered her gaze to the ground.
+"Yes.
+Until that time."
+But Mai, hurrying away, lowered her gaze to the ground.
 No, she thought, we probably won't.

 She did not want to return to her apartment.
 Instead she began to walk, meandering down streets and alleyways, eyes wide and grasping at details in her environment as she tried to shake the feeling that she was in a strange and elaborate dream.
 After some time she returned to the bakery she had passed on her route from the school to the office.
 The scent and taste of the muffin she bought, soothing the first pangs of hunger, was enough to establish reality.

 She went to the nearest station and boarded a train, heading for a quiet residential neighborhood.
 She found herself making her way toward the small cemetery that housed the graves of her parents.
-The side street was quiet and empty, save for two cats that sat lazily beneath the hedges.
+The side street was quiet and empty, save for two cats sitting lazily beneath the hedges.
 They watched her as she passed, and she, watching them, hoped they would do something other than stare.
 They did not.

 Upon entering the cemetery she quickly and quietly walked the familiar route and then knelt on the smooth stones in front of the two Taniyama headstones.
 It was a small plot that had originally only housed Taniyama Saneyoshi and Etsuko, her father's parents, whom she had never met.
 She remembered visiting with her parents before their own names had been added alongside the two, and then later, with only one of her parents as the second stone was placed.
 She remembered staring at the red painted name of her mother next to the white carved name of her father.
 The sound of her mother's quiet sobs and the smell of incense.

-Clasping her hands in front of her, she closed her eyes and began to think about her parents, wondering what they would tell her if they were sitting before her, what advice they may possibly offer for her troubled mind.
+Clasping her hands in front of her, she closed her eyes and began to think about her parents, wondering what they would tell her if they were sitting before her, what advice they might possibly offer for her troubled mind.
 She couldn't picture their faces clearly, so she closed her eyes tighter.

 It was dusk when she opened her eyes.
 She was no longer sitting but lying on her side.
 She sat up quickly and scanned the area around her, but the cemetery was just as deserted as it had been upon her arrival.
 Regretfully, she stood, brushing off her uniform and made her way back toward the street.
 The answers and comfort she had hoped to find at the site had eluded her, as it had many times before.

 The cats were gone.
 She considered looking for them behind the hedge, but a yawn filled her features and she decided against it.
-Her phone jingled merrily in her pocket, startling some nesting birds in the trees, and she answered it cautiously.
+Her phone jingled merrily in her pocket, startling some nesting birds in the trees and she answered it cautiously.

 "Mai."
 Somehow, his flat voice sounded troubled.
 "Where are you?"